 Why Do I Snore?

-For each patient there is usually a different reason or a combination of factors that cause snoring, but snoring usually occurs because the soft tissues in the throat along with the soft palate begin to vibrate due to airway restriction.
-When air isn’t able to flow in and out of your airway freely while you sleep, the tissues within your mouth and throat will begin to vibrate which then causes one to snore.
-The tissues involved include the:
+For each patient, there is usually a different reason or a combination of factors that cause snoring, but it usually occurs because the soft tissues in the throat, along with the soft palate, begin to vibrate due to airway restriction.
+When air isn’t able to flow in and out of your airway freely while you sleep, the tissues within your mouth and throat will begin to vibrate, which then causes you to snore.

-Though things such as a poor sleeping position or a cold or other illness may cause you to snore, if you find that you are snoring on a constant basis, it is time to consult with Dr. Roubal so that your snoring problem can be addressed and treated properly.
-Remember that snoring affects not only you but those around you, especially if your snoring is known to be quite loud.
+If you find that you are snoring on a consistent basis, it is time to consult with the Advanced Dental Sleep Treatment Center so that this problem can be addressed and treated properly.
+Remember that snoring affects not only you but those around you, especially if it is known to be quite loud.